10kH/LOGIC/README.md

 # LOGIC: LLM-Originated Guidance for Internal Cognitive Improvement of Small Language Models in Stance Detection

+**Status**: Accepted
+**Type**: AI Application
+**Journal**: PeerJ Computer Science

+## Abstract

+Stance detection is a critical task in natural language processing that determines an author's viewpoint toward a specific target, playing a pivotal role in social science research and various applications.
+Traditional approaches incorporating Wikipedia-sourced data into small language models (SLMs) to compensate for limited target knowledge often suffer from inconsistencies in article quality and length due to the diverse pool of Wikipedia contributors.

+To address these limitations, we utilize large language models (LLMs) pretrained on expansive datasets to generate accurate and contextually relevant target knowledge.
+By providing concise, real-world insights tailored to the stance detection task, this approach surpasses the limitations of Wikipedia-based information.

+Despite their superior reasoning capabilities, LLMs are computationally intensive and challenging to deploy on smaller devices.
+To mitigate these drawbacks, we introduce a reasoning distillation methodology that transfers the reasoning capabilities of LLMs to more compact SLMs, enhancing their efficiency while maintaining robust performance.

+Our stance detection model, **LOGIC**, is built on BART and fine-tuned with auxiliary learning tasks, including reasoning distillation.
+By incorporating LLM-generated target knowledge into the inference process, LOGIC achieves state-of-the-art performance on the VAST dataset, outperforming advanced models like GPT-3.5 Turbo and GPT-4 Turbo in stance detection tasks.

+---

 ## Project Structure

 The essential files for our experiments are organized within a folder named `LOGIC`.
 This folder contains the following structure: